 Ants on a log are a healthy snack made with celery sticks, peanut butter, and raisins.
-They contain healthy fats, protein, and slow-burning carbs and fiber that can provide a boost of energy for your workday (25, 26, 27).
+They contain healthy fats, protein, slow-burning carbs, and fiber that can provide a boost of energy for your workday.

 Energy balls are typically made from oats, nut butter, a sweetener, and other add-ins like dried fruit and coconut.

-Roll spoonfuls of the mix into bite-sized balls and enjoy as a treat throughout your workday.
+Roll spoonfuls of the mix into bite-sized balls and enjoy them as a treat throughout your workday.

-Keeping plain, unsweetened oatmeal packets on hand at work is a great way to stay prepared with healthy snacks.
+Keeping plain, unsweetened oatmeal packets at work is a great way to stay prepared with healthy snacks.